openeventdata/PyPhox/README.md

 Python tools for working with the Phoenix event dataset ([phoenixdata.org](http://phoenixdata.org)).

+This software was developed by Caerus Associates and donated to the Open Event Data Alliance.

 ##Requirements

 `PyPhox` currently requires `requests` and `lxml`.
 This will hopefully change